ranaik09/AI-Magazine/README.md

 ​To explore a specific project:

-​Clone the repository: git clone [https://github.com/your-username/ai-magazine.git](https://github.com/your-username/ai-magazine.git)
+1. ​Clone the repository: git clone [https://github.com/your-username/ai-magazine.git](https://github.com/your-username/ai-magazine.git)

-​Navigate to the project folder: cd ai-magazine/agents/research-agent
+2. ​Navigate to the project folder: cd ai-magazine/agents/research-agent

-​Install dependencies: pip install -r requirements.txt
+3. ​Install dependencies: pip install -r requirements.txt

-​Copy the environment template and add your keys: cp .env.example .env
+4. ​Copy the environment template and add your keys: cp .env.example .env

-​🤝 Contributing
+# ​🤝 Contributing
-​We welcome contributions!
+​I welcome contributions!
 If you have built an interesting AI workflow, agent, or evaluation metric, please open a PR or submit an issue to discuss your idea.